 - A shampoo and conditioner that is specially made for color treated hair.
 I’m recently using Bath & Body Works Eucalyptus Spearmint shampoo & conditioner, which is volumizing and suitable for color treated hair.

 - Oil massage.
 To me, oil massage is must at least three times a week.
 I’m recently loving extra virgin coconut oil (I would use my homemade mix oil, recipe here, but all ingredients aren’t available here in Malaysia).
 You can also use other oils like oil, almond oil, castor oil, anything you prefer.

 - Get a hair repairing treatment done once a month from your trusted salon.
-Now this is the part where many of us (even I myself!) hesitate a lot.
+Now, this is the part where many of us (even I myself!) hesitate a lot.
 Hair repairing treatments aren’t cheap and we all in some point think that my hair is doing great I don’t need to go to the salon.
 Yet the crucial truth is what is your hair condition and what should be done with it to prevent further damage only a hair expert can say that.
-So, if it is possible do give your colored hair a saloon treat every month, do it.
+So, if it’s possible to do give your colored hair a saloon treat every month, do it.

 - Don’t use henna or such thing on colored hair.

 - Avoid hot water shower as much as possible.